duhamamdouh96/restaurant-app-4sale/README.md

         laravelsail/php83-composer:latest \
         composer install --ignore-platform-reqs

-Run the following command:
+Run the following command to make an alias of sail:

     $ alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'

-And then run the following command:
+And then run the following command to create the app containers:

     $ sail up -d

-Run the following command:
+Run the following command to generate the app key inside .env file:

     $ sail artisan key:generate

-Run the following command:
+Run the following command to create the database tables:

     $ sail artisan migrate --seed